Primula scotica: Distribution

-Primula scotica is endemic to northern Scotland where it is found along the northern, Pentland Firth, coast of the mainland in the Highland (council area) in the former counties of Caithness and Sutherland and on the other side of the Pentland Firth in the Orkney Islands.
+Primula scotica is endemic to northern Scotland where it is found along the northern, Pentland Firth, coast of the mainland in the Highland in the former counties of Caithness and Sutherland and on the other side of the Pentland Firth in the Orkney Islands.
 A survey in 2008 found the Scottish primrose to be present at 194 sites from Durness in Sutherland to Dunbeath in north eastern Caithness.

 Habitat and biology

 Primula scotica grows in coastal heaths and grassland.
 The majority of the sites where this species occurs are within a few hundred metres of the sea and there is normally a mosaic of heath, grassland and rocky outcrops.

 P. scotica can only reproduce from seed.
-It comes into flower twice each year, the first flowering takes place in the early spring and the second in the summer, however, some plants do not flower.
+It comes into flower twice each year, the first flowering takes place in the early spring and the second in the summer; however, some plants do not flower.
 Reproduction is normally through self-fertilisation but when the plants are cross-pollinated by insects this can lead to longer-lived more vigorous plants.
 This species requires short vegetation to survive and can often be a coloniser of small areas of bare soil, for example in the slots made by the hoofs of ungulates.
 Scottish primroses are perennial and once they are mature they can persist at a site long after it has become unsuitable for germination.
 Severe winters can lead to high mortality of young plants.